The Painted Angel: Preservation

-This visual portion of the film are believed to be lost.
-The UCLA Film and Television Archive holds seven of the original Vitaphone soundtrack discs for the film.
+The Painted Angel is currently presumed lost.
+In February of 2021, the film was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list.
+However, the UCLA Film and Television Archive holds seven of the original Vitaphone soundtrack discs for the film.
 The musical trailer for the film was sung in its entirety by Billie Dove and the other members of the cast.